woywoy123/AnalysisG/truth-studies/TruthMatchingStudies/README.md

 A set of plots which explore the missing transverse discrepency between measurement from the detector simulation and the truth neutrinos.
 - **TopDecayModes**:
 Plots indicating to which children the Top-Quark decays into.
+- **ResonanceMassFromChildren**:
+Plots relating to the resonance being reconstructed from the top truth children, where the resonance tops decay either Hadronically, Leptonically or Hadronically-Leptonically.
+- **TruthChildrenKinematics**:
+This selection implementation aims to investigate the deltaR dependency of the parent top PT and how closely clustered the children are together.

 ## Figures Produced:
 ### ZPrimeMatrix: